 Are you a former student of the Business School interested in contributing your expertise to our current students?
 Does mentoring or coming to campus for a talk interest you?
 We are seeking alumni both in Australia and overseas who are interested in partnering with us in this way.

-Please visit the Alumni Mentoring Program page for more information.
+Please visit the Industry Mentoring Program page for more information.

 The program is open to competitively selected undergraduate and postgraduate students from the Business School.
-The students will be in their final or penultimate year.
+Students range from those in their first year through to those in their final year.
 They will work on projects assigned by the host organisation and their skills will be matched to suit the specified project.

 Students from a diverse range of specialisations or majors can apply.
 The range of specialisations include: Accounting, Finance, Business Information Systems, Business Law, HR, Marketing, Banking, Project Management, Strategy and Innovation, Quantitative Business Analysis, Quantitative Finance, Logistics and Supply Chain Management, and International Business.
 Depending on the project your organisation can request a student (or more than one) from any of the above areas of specialisation.

 Students are covered by the University of Sydney’s public liability and professional indemnity insurance.
-We would expect that your organisation provides a safe working environment in accordance with Work, Health and Safety requirements for the workplace.
+Host organisations are also required to have their own insurance.
+We would expect that your organisation provides a safe working environment in accordance with Work, Health and Safety requirements for the workplace, including Covid safe procedures and policies.

 No. We ask that you provide a description of the project (or projects) that you expect the student to work on, including any specific skills required.
-We can assist you in developing this if required.
+Host organisations are also required to sign a Letter of Agreement with the University.
+This will be provided via our placement platform SONIA.

-Students will be capable of working on projects either autonomously or within a team with minimal daily supervision.
+Students will require daily supervision and should be working as part of a team environment.
+They will be capable of working on projects either autonomously or within a team with daily supervision.
 We expect they will be able to add real value through their knowledge and skills.
-They will be supported by an academic adviser and a program coordinator from the University.

-If you would like to discuss engagement opportunities further please contact Fiona O'Sullivan or Helen Parker, whose details are provided on this page.
+If you would like to discuss engagement opportunities further please contact Fiona O'Sullivan or Christine Brooks, whose details are provided on this page.

 Please be aware that according to the Fair Work Ombudsman, unpaid internships should only be with a voluntary or not-for-profit organisation, or be of an observatory nature within a business environment.
 If you require students to perform productive activities within your business, the person would be considered an employee and entitled to payment.